gabrielstar/moon/README.md

 | https://docs.microsoft.com/en-us/azure/aks/media/autoscaler/cluster-autoscaler.png

-| The cluster autoscaler watches for pods that can't be scheduled on nodes because of resource constraints.
+> The cluster autoscaler watches for pods that can't be scheduled on nodes because of resource constraints.
 The cluster then automatically increases the number of nodes.

+To use auto-scaling we need to define resource requirements first for our browser instances:

 ```powershell
     #enable auto-scaling
     helm upgrade --install -n moon moon aerokube/moon --version="1.1.12" --set moon.browser.resources.cpu.requests=1.5 --set moon.browser.resources.cpu.limits=3
 ```
-We have 3 CPUs x 2 cores in our infrastructure as compute power.
-By running 4 test we want to reserve 4 x 1.5 = 6 cores.
-This shoul trigger auto scale-up becuase kubernetes uses some cpu for itself.
+Our kubernetes has total of 3 CPUs x 2 cores = 6 cores.
+By running 4 tests we want to reserve 4 x 1.5 = 6 cores for the run.
+This should actually trigger auto scale-up because kubernetes uses some cpu for itself.

 Let us run our tests and wait for infrastructure to auto-scale too.
-It can take a couple of minutes but we should see node count going from 3 to 5.
+It can take a couple of minutes but we should see node count going from 3 to 5 after some time.

 ***

-## Using cypress (or anything else) directly with Kubernetes.
+## Alternative - using cypress (or anything else really) directly with Kubernetes.

-If we have no need for Moon we can use any e2e testing framework, package it into container and deploy on Kubernetes to take advantage of nodes auto-scaling.
+If we have no need for Moon we can use any e2e testing framework, package it into a Docker container and deploy on Kubernetes to take advantage of nodes auto-scaling.

 Let us have a look at kubernetes deployment in [kubernetes](../kubernetes) folder.